eekkelund/harbour-tIDE/README.md

 # tIDE

-transportable IDE for SailfishOS devices.
+tIDE, transportable IDE, is an application for SailfishOS to create new applications on the go!
+You can use it as pocket sized QtCreator or just normal text editor.

 All feature suggestions and contributions welcome! :)